closeio/authalligator-client/README.md

-# authalligator-client
+# AuthAlligator Client
-A python client for the authalligator service
+A python client for the AuthAlligator OAuth token management service.